Software Development

 This was more or less spot on, but I had the option of tweaking it to add additional logic, as I did.

 I cannot remember the nuances or syntax of each language, given I don’t write code every day in every language.
-AI gives me the pointers or reminds me of syntax rules I have forgotten or teaches me something new, thereby empowering and accelerating development.
+AI gives me the pointers or reminds me of syntax rules I have forgotten or teaches me something new, thus enhancing my efficiency and accelerating the development process.

-The following is a list of languages I am familiar with, in order of proficiency and experience:
+The following is a list of languages, formats and tools I am familiar with, in order of proficiency and experience:

 Programming Languages